deepraining/lila/README.md

 ]
 ```

-### Custom config for different environment.
+### 5.3 Custom config for different environment.

 You can make different configs according to different environments.
-See [Detail project config - envOptions](./docs/config.md#envOptions).
+See [Project config - envOptions](./docs/config.md#envOptions).

-### Custom config for each command.
+### 5.4 Custom config for each command.

 Each command can have its own private config.
-See [Detail project config - commandOptions](./docs/config.md#commandOptions).
+See [Project config - commandOptions](./docs/config.md#commandOptions).

-### More custom config from command line.
+### 5.5 More custom config from command line.

 You can override config by pass arguments from command line.